styleguidist/react-styleguidist/docs/Configuration.md

 Type: `Boolean`, default: `false`

 Show or hide example code initially.
-It can be toggled in the UI by clicking the the Code button after each example.
+It can be toggled in the UI by clicking the Code button after each example.

 #### `showUsage`